 - There are concerns about your child’s behaviour, how it is being managed and the impact on their education

-Throughout this process, the best outcome for the child is achieved where the family, school and other agencies work together for the benefit of the child.
+The best outcome for your child is achieved where you, school and other agencies can work together.

 Before the meeting